scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 ```
 ./avalanchego --http-port=9650 --http-port-external=9656 ...
 ```
 This will setup your node to listen locally on port 9650 and externally (from the internet) on port 9656.

-If you choose to set use `--public-ip=...` you can control the ports and setup port forwarding on your router.
+If you use `--public-ip=[x.x.x.x]` (with an IP) you must setup port forwarding on your router manually.

 *NOTE* Your public ip could change especially for home users.
-Use of `--public-ip=...` in this setup can have adverse effects.
+Use of `--public-ip=...` can have adverse effects.

 You can query your external IP with the following commands.
 ```
 $ dig +short myip.opendns.com @resolver1.opendns.com
 $ curl ifconfig.co
 ```

+*NOTE* The only way to confirm your node is externally accessible is to attempt a connection from a box outside of your network.

 ### Node only responds to API calls made from localhost